jina-ai/executor-text-transformerqa/README.md

 # Top 1 match
 match = doc.matches[0]
 answer = match.text
-paragraph = match.tags['paragraph']
 confidence = match.scores['confidence'].value
 ```
-We can also get the corresponding paragraph where the answer comes from and the confidence score of the answer.
+We can also get the confidence score of the answer.

 ### Use other pre-trained models